-From the very start of the development of the project, WCM has paid considerable attention to the mine design and appearance to ensure that it not only is appropriate for the locality but also that the design helps us to achieve our goals of preventing noise, dust and light pollution.
+From the very start of the development of the project, WCM has paid considerable attention to the mine design and its appearance to ensure that it was not only appropriate for the location but also that the design helped us to achieve our goals of preventing noise, dust and light pollution.
 Woodhouse Colliery will be situated on the former Marchon Industrial site near Whitehaven.

-The buildings have been designed to look very different to mining sites of the past and are low level, buried or visually screened to reduce impacts to an absolute minimum.
-The domed design of the fully enclosed structures is a more attractive and innovative approach designed to copy the curves of the hills in the surrounding area with a view to blending in once screening has matured.
+The buildings have been carefully designed to look very different to historical mine sites being low level, buried or visually screened to reduce impacts to an absolute minimum.
+The domed design of the fully enclosed structures is a modern and innovative approach designed to copy the curves of the hills in the surrounding area with a view to blending in once screening has matured.

-The coal will be processed in a plant which is a ‘building within a building’ to minimise noise, dust and light impact.
-This preparation plant will include coverage storage of coal from the mine as well as coal product after washing.
+The coal will be processed in a plant which is a ‘building within a building’ to further minimise noise, dust and light impacts.
+This preparation plant will include covered storage of coal from the mine as well as coal product after washing.

-The proposed designs were presented to the local community at a series of different events.
-We listened to comments and drew on this feedback in the creation of our final plans, with the following actions being taken as a direct result:
+The proposed designs were presented to the local community at a series of public events between 2014 and 2017.
+We listened to comments and drew on this feedback in the creation of our final plans, which were submitted to Cumbria County Council (CCC) in May 2017.

-- a footpath connecting High Road to the coastal path
+• a footpath connecting High Road to the coastal footpath